danlopezla-create/afinate-virex/README.md

-# Virex - SaaS Theme for Astro
+# Virex - SaaS UI Theme for Astro

 [![Built with Astro](https://astro.badg.es/v2/built-with-astro/tiny.svg)](https://astro.build)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A production-ready SaaS theme for Astro.
 Designed to help you go from idea to launch quickly, Virex includes marketing pages, documentation, and a dashboard UI.
 Built with a strong focus on performance, simplicity, and easy customization.

+## Why Virex?

+Unlike many Astro themes that focus only on marketing pages, Virex also includes a production-ready dashboard UI.
+You get not just landing pages, but a structured dashboard layout with reusable components and example pages for common SaaS workflows.

+This allows you to move faster—from an initial landing page to an MVP dashboard UI—while keeping a consistent design system, theming, and code quality across your entire project.

 ## Demo